DataMedSci/yagit/README.md

 # Yet Another Gamma Index Tool

-YAGIT is a library written in C++ for performing efficient comparison of two images containing radiation dose distributions using 2D, 2.5D and 3D gamma index concept.
+YAGIT is a library written in C++ for performing efficient comparisons of two images containing radiation dose distributions using the 2D, 2.5D, and 3D gamma index concepts.

 ## Documentation